 How to build a longevity stack responsibly

 If any of this appeals, the sane order is behaviour first, drugs only under supervision, measurement throughout — and patience over heroics.
-In the first couple of months, the entirely self-directed pieces are diagnostic testing, gentle intermittent fasting (many start with a 14-hour overnight window), sauna and occasional cold exposure, and low-risk over-the-counter quercetin.
-Over the following months, people layer in fasting-mimicking patterns, NAD+ precursors like NMN or NR where they choose to, and hormetic plant compounds such as spermidine or resveratrol, verifying glucose with a CGM if there’s any metabolic dysfunction.
+In the first couple of months, the entirely self-directed pieces are diagnostic testing, gentle intermittent fasting (many start with a 14-hour overnight window), sauna and occasional cold exposure, and — if you want it — over-the-counter quercetin, understanding that it is a generally well-tolerated flavonoid and not a proven senolytic on its own.
+Over the following months, people layer in fasting-mimicking patterns, NAD+ precursors like NMN or NR where they choose to, and hormetic plant compounds such as spermidine or resveratrol, verifying glucose with a CGM if there’s any metabolic dysfunction — all of which should be understood as unproven for longevity, whatever the label claims.

 The pharmaceutical layer is different in kind, not just degree.
-Rapamycin, metformin, and dasatinib-plus-quercetin senolytic protocols are prescription territory, and the research doses you’ll read about online (low intermittent rapamycin, metformin in the gram range, monthly senolytic pulses) are starting points clinicians debate — not instructions for you to follow.
+Rapamycin, metformin, and dasatinib-plus-quercetin senolytic protocols are prescription territory — and worth knowing: the same ITP that validated rapamycin found metformin alone did not significantly extend mouse lifespan.
+The research doses you’ll read about online (low intermittent rapamycin, metformin in the gram range, monthly senolytic pulses) are starting points clinicians debate — not instructions for you to follow.
 The single most important step in the entire stack is the one people skip: finding a qualified longevity or functional-medicine physician before any drug enters the picture.
 Self-dosing prescription medication based on an article — this one included — is exactly the failure mode to avoid.

 Frequently asked questions